Crossfields Institute International offers a number of opportunities for studying at postgraduate level. These include:

 A postgraduate programme for upper school and middle school Waldorf teachers

-In this module students choose an aspect of their own professional practice to research and develop.
-This could be something to do with their own teaching and learning skills or something involving colleagues at their place of work
+In this module students develop an aspect of their own practice by carrying out a small research project.
+This could be to do with teaching, learning or assessment or something connected with organisational change.

-- Core Faculty: Jonathan Code, Charlotte von Bülow, Sven Saar, Alison Richards, Dr Peter Simpson, Mette Kaufmann, Dr Fergus Anderson, Vivienne Kravik.
+- Core faculty: Jonathan Code, Charlotte von Bülow, Sven Saar, Alison Richards, Dr Peter Simpson, Mette Kaufmann, Dr Fergus Anderson, Vivienne Kravik.
+The core faculty are joined by additional visiting faculty for specific subjects.

-- Certification: The programme is certified by Crossfields Institute.
+- Certification: The programme is certified.
 ECTS can be obtained through our academic partnership with the Institute for Education and Social Innovation (Alanus University).

 - Recognition: The programme is recognised by the Ministry of Education in Denmark and Syddansk Universitet.